Zero Cases in Shanghai, China COVID Hot Spots to Avoid

-It is the second day in a row no cases have been reported.
+It is the fifth day in a row no cases have been reported.

 Good news.